KokoDoko/kokodoko.github.io/blog/blocky.md

 ```
 Give me three ideas for cool game avatars, keep the ideas short and sweet.
 Here are some examples: a cute cat wearing a baseball cap, a skeleton wearing sunglasses, a scruffy dog wearing a bandshirt
 ```
-The ideas are shown as buttons.
+The ideas are shown as buttons in the user interface.

 ### Step 2